 The ship will arrive back into Longyearbyen port during the night.
 After breakfast and bidding farewell to your fellow passengers you will disembark.

-Price per person in a twin shared non-private cabin
+Price per person in a triple share cabin with private bathroom

 Our prices include: